With its red color strawberries are attractive and delicious, but it might be worrying if strawberry leaves turn red.

-Cornell college of Agriculture and Life Sciences, states two major causes of this discoloration.
-One being leaf scorch diseases and other is due to deficiency in nutrients.
+Cornell College of Agriculture and Life Sciences states two main causes of this discoloration.
+One is leaf scorch disease and the other is due to deficiency in nutrients.

 So, now the question arises how to revive your plant and how can you avoid leaf discoloration in this fruit plant?

-Before jumping to its causes, allow me to write few points of nutritional requirement of strawberry plant.
+Before jumping to its causes, allow me to write a few points about the nutritional requirement of the strawberry plant.

 Essential Nutrients to Grow Strawberry Plant

-Like most plants, strawberry needs balanced amount of NPK ratio while planting.
+Like most plants, strawberry needs a balanced amount of NPK ratio while planting.

 Along with fertilization, you should add organic matter around the plant to achieve fertile soil.

-Most reputed and essential nutrients include nitrogen, phosphorus and potassium.
-Apart from this, calcium, zinc, boron, iron, magnesium, copper, sulfur and silica are need to grow healthy strawberry plant.
+Most reputed and essential nutrients include nitrogen, phosphorus, and potassium.
+Apart from this, calcium, zinc, boron, iron, magnesium, copper, sulfur, and silica are needed to grow healthy strawberry plants.

-Every nutrient has its own important role in growing successful strawberries.
+Every nutrient has an important role in growing successful strawberries.

-- Nitrogen is responsible for green leaves of your strawberry plant.
+• Nitrogen is responsible for the green leaves of your strawberry plant.

-- Potassium looks after regulating the use of water and to fight diseases.
+• Potassium looks after regulating the use of water and fights diseases.

-- Similarly, calcium to resist mold, iron for chlorophyll production, sulfur to ripe strawberries.
+• Similarly, calcium to resist mold, iron for chlorophyll production, and sulfur for ripe strawberries.

-If you haven’t skipped above lines, then you might already know importance of soil nutrients.
+If you haven’t skipped the above lines, then you might already know the importance of soil nutrients.

 But, why strawberry leaves are turning red?

-As already mentioned, it can be due to deficiency in nitrogen and phosphorus or it plant disease like leaf scorch turned your green strawberry leaves to red.
+As already mentioned, it can be due to a deficiency in nitrogen and phosphorus or it plant disease like a leaf scorch turned your green strawberry leaves to red.

 1. Nutritional Deficiency

-Agricultural University states, when the soil lacks enough nitrogen or phosphorus, strawberry plant leaves turn purple or reddish in color.
+Agricultural University states, when the soil lacks enough nitrogen or phosphorus, strawberry plant leaves turn purple or reddish.

-To avoid, you must initially soil test before growing strawberry plants.
+To avoid this, you must initially soil test before growing strawberry plants.

 Why Nitrogen or Phosphorus deficiency occurs?

-Nitrogen plays vital role in chlorophyll production, which is essential in photosynthesis.
+Nitrogen plays a vital role in chlorophyll production, which is essential in photosynthesis.

-- Poor soil aeration also results in deficiency in nitrogen.
+• Poor soil aeration also results in nitrogen deficiency.

 You should opt for neutral soil pH.

-If the soil pH is less than 7.5, adding soil amendment like sulfur will help to neutral soil pH.
+If the soil pH is less than 7.5, adding soil amendments like sulfur will help to neutralize soil pH.

-In case, soil pH is above 7.5 then it can be difficult to lower.
-Gardeners must opt for pH tolerant plants in such soil.
+In case, the soil pH is above 7.5 then it can be difficult to lower.
+Gardeners must opt for pH-tolerant plants in such soil.
 Read more about reducing soil pH here.

 Excess carbon can turn strawberry leaves red

-Presence of too much carbon in the growing soil can affect decomposition of organic matter.
+The presence of too much carbon in the growing soil can affect the decomposition of organic matter.

-Microorganisms work for your plant to break these carbon compounds needs more nitrogen and as a result it uses N from the plant.
+Microorganisms work for your plant to break these carbon compounds and need more nitrogen and as a result, it uses N from the plant.

 Thus, resulting in nitrogen deficiency and turning green leaves to red.

-Conduct soil test before adding organic matter or fertilizers to get rid of nutrient deficiency.
+Conduct soil tests before adding organic matter or fertilizers to get rid of nutrient deficiency.
 You can use bone meal or worm castings that are high in nitrogen.

 2. Climatic Conditions

-Most plants undergo dormant stage during winter.
-Similarly, if you see strawberry leaves turning red in cold temperature, then don’t fertilize instead leave it so till winter goes.
+Most plants undergo dormant stages during winter.
+Similarly, if you see strawberry leaves turning red in cold temperatures, then don’t fertilize instead leave it so till winter goes.

 3. Leaf Scorch